rd--/blksc3/md/glossary.md

 These are programs that will draw within the workspace on a 1366×768 display.
 The _Small Programs_ menu can be selected using the _a_ access key.

+## Small Toolbox

+The small toolbox includes only a small set of the blocks the system knows about, and it is organised into a flat system of categories (there are no subcategories).
+It is designed so that all of the categories, and all of the blocks within each category, fit on a display of size 1366×768.

 ## Statement

 ## Statement Blocks